la-haute-societe/craft-elasticsearch/README.md

 ## Indexing of additional data

-### Simple solution using the configuration file
+### Simple way using the configuration file

 To easily index additional data, you can declare them using the `extraFields` parameter in the plugin configuration file.

 Each field should be declared by using associative array with keys representing fields names and value as an associative array to configure the field behavior:

-*   `mapping`: an associative array providing the elasticsearch mapping definition for the field.
+*   `mapping` (optional): an associative array providing the elasticsearch mapping definition for the field.
-*   `highlighter`: an object defining the elasticsearch highlighter behavior for the field.
+*   `highlighter` (optional): an object defining the elasticsearch highlighter behavior for the field.
-*   `value`: either a string or a callable function taking one argument of \craft\base\Element type and returning the value of the field.
+*   `value`: either a string or a callable function taking one argument of `craft\base\Element` type and returning the value of the field.
+    Second argument can be used to access the related `lhs\elasticsearch\record\ElasticsearchRecord` instance.

 For example, to declare a `color` field in the configuration file, one could do:
 ```php